alphagov/search-api/README.md

 for Search API, Nginx, Redis, Publishing API, and Elasticsearch.

 > Note: If you're not using docker, you can run `./startup.sh` to start the application.
-However, this is not officially supported.
+However, this is not officially supported, and you will need to run dependencies such as Elasticsearch and Redis yourself.

 #### Replicating data locally